top of page

 Laura Frear

-Laura is a L4 counselling practitioner working with children, young people and adults.
+Laura is a L5 qualified counsellor working with children, young people and adults.
 She integrates creative, CBT, person centred and psychodynamic approaches into her work.

 Laura has a background in care, community, and personal support.
 She is interested in the diversity of life experiences, neuro-diversity, and supporting individuals to develop confidence and skills to manage their wellbeing over time.